blackchip-org/zcalc/README.md

 ## Usage

 When running `zcalc` a prompt is presented.
-When a line is entered and the prompt, it first checked to see if it is the name of an operation.
+When a line is entered at the prompt, it first checked to see if it is the name of an operation.
 If so, that operation is performed.
 Otherwise, the line is placed on the stack.